 Discover The Italian Regions Of Tuscany & Umbria

-Discover the central Italian regions of Tuscany & Umbria when you holiday with Gorgacce Rentals..
-Most of our villa lettings are in the Niccone Valley, which lies between the picturesque hill town of Cortona, Lake Trasimeno (the 4th largest lake in Italy) and the small town of Umbertide on the upper stretch of the River Tiber.
-From the Tuscan Umbrian border you can easily explore these two regions, the only difficulty is choosing what to see in limited time.
+You can discover the central Italian regions of Tuscany & Umbria when you holiday with Gorgacce Rentals.
+Most of our villas are in the Niccone Valley.
+This Valley lies between Cortona, Lake Trasimeno and Umbertide on the River Tiber.
+From the Tuscan-Umbrian border you can easily explore both regions, the only difficulty is choosing what you want see!

 Tuscany